vkili/blog/_posts/2020-10-12-proxychains.md

   - Hacking
 ---

-Using ProxyChains to Proxy Your Internet Traffic.
+Using ProxyChains to proxy your Internet traffic.

 How do hackers cover their tracks during a cyber attack?
 Today, let's talk about an important concept for penetration testers and forensics investigators: proxying.